Robby Unser

 Robby Unser (born January 12, 1968) is an American former racing driver.
 Unser won the 1989 American Indycar Series championship, and was nine-time winner of the Pikes Peak International Hillclimb.
 He raced in the Indy Racing League, and was the IRL rookie of the year in 1998.
 Unser made two starts in the Indianapolis 500 with a best finish of fifth in 1998.
 He also finished second twice in the 1998 season, his best IRL finish.
 His last IRL start came in 2000, his 21st IRL race.
-He is the son of Bobby Unser, nephew of Al Unser Sr., and cousin of both Al Unser Jr. and Johnny Unser.

 Unser made his drifting debut in the 2007 Formula D season driving for Enjuku Racing.
 The team had its first win in Denver on June 29, 2007.

 From 2014 to 2015, Unser was heading the "Team Speedway Racing Team" of Speedway Motors of Lincoln, Nebraska in a seventeen-event Goodguys AutoCross series.

+Unser is the son of Bobby Unser, nephew of Al Unser Sr., and cousin of both Al Unser Jr. and Johnny Unser.